-- Something we wanted to do but weren’t able to during our visit was to take a horse-drawn carriage ride for 10 km across the mudflats to the island of Neuwerk.
+Something we wanted to do but weren’t able to (canceled due to the pandemic) during our visit was to take a horse-drawn carriage ride for 10 km across the mudflats to the island of Neuwerk.
 We didn’t include it on this list since we didn’t do it, but you might want to look into it during your visit.
 We think it looks like a blast!

 The weather is changeable year-round, so be prepared for everything from hot days to thunder showers, all in the same day.

 For more information or to book guided tours, you can contact the UNESCO World Natural Heritage Visitor Center in either Cuxhaven or Wilhelmshaven.